-Objectives
+1. Objectives

-Each school aims to provide a safe, caring and friendly environment for all our students to allow them to learn effectively, improve their life chances and help them maximise their potential.

-We take the safety of all our students and staff very seriously.
-We believe that all students and staff have the right to be and feel safe whilst at school or on a school run activity.

-This policy should be read in conjunction with each schools behaviour policy (which is a delegated responsibility) and EMETs child protection policies.
+- 1.1 Each school aims to provide a safe, caring and friendly environment for all our students to allow them to learn effectively, improve their life chances and help them maximise their potential. - 1.2 We take the safety of all our students and staff very seriously.
+We believe that all students and staff have the right to be and feel safe whilst at school or on a school run activity. - 1.3 This policy should be read in conjunction with each school's behaviour policy (which is a delegated responsibility) and EMET's Safeguarding and child protection policy.

-Minimising the need to use force
+2. Minimising the need to use force

-As a Trust, we are firmly committed to creating a calm and safe environment that minimises the risk of incidents arising that might require the use of reasonable force.

-Our staff will only use force as a last resort and strongly believe in de-escalating any incidents as they arise, to prevent them from reaching a crisis point.
-Staff will be skilled in promoting and rewarding positive behaviour and will utilise various techniques in the management of a class environment.

-Staff will only use reasonable force when the risks involved in doing so are outweighed by the risks involved by not using force.
+- 2.1 As a Trust, we are firmly committed to creating a calm and safe environment that minimises the risk of incidents arising that might require the use of reasonable force. - 2.2 'Reasonable force' covers the broad range of actions used by most teachers at some point in their career, that involve a degree of physical contact with pupils. - 2.3 Our staff will only use force as a last resort and strongly believe in de-escalating any incidents as they arise, to prevent them from reaching a crisis point.
+Staff will be skilled in promoting and rewarding positive behaviour and will utilise various techniques in the management of a class environment. - 2.4 Staff will only use reasonable force when the risks involved in doing so are outweighed by the risks involved by not using force.
+Force is usually used to control or restrain.
+This can range from guiding a pupil to safety by the arm, through to more extreme circumstances, such as breaking up a fight or when a student needs to be restrained to prevent violence or injury.

-Staff authorised to use force
+3. Staff authorised to use force

-Under Section 93 of the Education Inspection Act (2006) the head teacher of a school is empowered to authorise those members of his/her staff enabled to use reasonable force.
-Each head teacher in an EMET school has empowered the following members of staff to use reasonable force:

-- Teachers and any member of staff who has control or charge of students in a given lesson or circumstance have permanent authorisation. - Other members of staff such as site and administrative teams also have the power to use reasonable force if a circumstance should arise in which immediate action should be taken. - Schools do not require parental consent to use force on a student.
+- 3.1 Under Section 93 of the Education Inspection Act (2006) the head teacher of a school is empowered to authorise those members of his/her staff enabled to use reasonable force.
+Each head teacher in an EMET school has empowered the following members of staff to use reasonable force: - Teachers and any member of staff who has control or charge of students in a given lesson or circumstance have permanent authorisation. - Other members of staff such as site and administrative teams also have the power to use reasonable force if a circumstance should arise in which immediate action should be taken. - Schools do not require parental consent to use force on a student.

-Deciding whether to use force
+4. Deciding whether to use force